What you should do now to get ready for Shadowlands, and what you can save until later

 Three mounts will be unavailable in Shadowlands:

-- Mighty Caravan Brutosaur will no longer be for sale in the Shadowlands pre-patch, so you can’t get the Conspicuous Consumption achievement
+- Mighty Caravan Brutosaur will no longer be for sale in the Shadowlands pre-patch (patch 9.0.1), but it will move to the Black Market Auction House so you can still get the Conspicuous Consumption achievement with some luck

-You still have lots of time for this one, but Shadowlands launches, rank 4 Essences will no longer be obtainable.
-That means you can’t get the achievement Phenomenal Cosmic Power, which grants the title “Azeroth’s Champion.”
+- When Shadowlands launches, rank 4 Essences will no longer be obtainable, which means you can’t get the achievement Phenomenal Cosmic Power or the title “Azeroth’s Champion” (patch 9.0.2)

 Hero classes and Allied Races will start at lower levels

 When I think about getting ready for Shadowlands, one thing that immediately comes to mind is leveling more of my alts.
-Because the Winds of Wisdom XP buff is going to endure until the Shadowlands pre-patch, and because certain classes and races currently start at higher levels like Death Knights, Demon Hunters, and the various Allied Races.
+Because the Winds of Wisdom XP buff is going to endure until the Shadowlands pre-patch (patch 9.0.1), and because certain classes and races currently start at higher levels like Death Knights, Demon Hunters, and the various Allied Races.

 Hero classes will lose a lot of their level advantage